 Mendocino Generations acts as an all-encompassing cannabis business ecosystem.
 They offer services from compliance to education, distribution, cultivation, and aggregation to fill brand orders.
 They also heavily contributes to cannabis advocacy groups like the Cannabis Growers Association, Emerald Exchange, Mendocino Appalations Project, and the International Cannabis Farmers Association.

 While the majority of the farms come to Mendocino Generations with experience, something like 95 percent, there are others that come to California with high hopes and little understanding of how the legal cannabis industry actually operates.
 While they may be permaculture farmers or contain other traits that make them the desirable people to be in the cannabis industry, some just don’t know what they’re doing.
-It’s like “building the ship while flying,” Flowers said with a laugh.
+It’s like “building the ship while flying,” Rodriques said with a laugh.

-The inexperienced farms create a lot of hard work for Flowers and her team.
+The inexperienced farms create a lot of hard work for Rodriques and her team.
 But at the end of the day, the hard work and responsibility they shoulder helping small-time cannabis farmers survive becomes reason enough.
 They truly want to help these brands grow and thrive on their own.
 But operating a thriving cannabis farm under Mendocino Generations requires mastery of numerous factors.
 These include but aren’t limited to county regulation, state regulation, microclimates, soil microbiology, permaculture farming, and more.

-One of the most challenging aspects for Flowers is showing old-timey cannabis farmers how to cultivate cannabis in the legal spotlight and shedding them of their old shadowy ways.
+One of the most challenging aspects for Rodriques is showing old-timey cannabis farmers how to cultivate cannabis in the legal spotlight and shedding them of their old shadowy ways.
 Some of these people have been isolated in Mendocino County for decades.
 Some hiding from the weary eyes of the law with behavior that isn’t corrected and changed over a growing season or two.
 Mendocino Generations is convincing small farmers that they have to network, trade secrets about compost teas and other farming methods.
 As well as diversify their cannabis portfolio with cannabis oils, edibles, and tinctures to surf the recreational wave and keep their heads above water.

 Among the secrets traded, permaculture farming is making its way into Mendocino Generations in a big way.
 Permaculture cultivation practices involve reversing course from widely used monoculture cultivation that runs commercial farming institutions.
 Permaculture farming has three core tenets, according to Wikipedia.
 Care for the earth, care for the people, and fair share, meaning everyone takes no more than they need and reinvests all the remaining resources.

 This cultivation practice incorporates other plants and animals into your cannabis garden to increase the biodiversity of the overall ecosystem, which increases the health and liveliness of a cannabis crop.
 Permaculture farming is a deep wormhole of knowledge pertaining to how to cleverly engineer nature to the crop’s benefits.
 Other permaculture practices include: rainwater harvesting sheet mulching, rotational grazing, and Korean natural farming.
-“Korean natural farming is the practice of fermenting fruits and vegetables and redistributing them back to the soil,” Flowers says.
+“Korean natural farming is the practice of fermenting fruits and vegetables and redistributing them back to the soil,” Rodriques says.
 The fermented compost acts just like probiotics act on the human micro-gut-biome – adding billions of live bacteria that increase immunity and vitality.

 There are many learning curves associated with permaculture farming.
 Like learning which plants can and can’t be grown-in with cannabis.
 Some plants make cannabis more susceptible to pests or diseases like powdery mildew.
 Another factor to take in consideration is the climate where the cannabis is being grown.
 Mendocino County is filled with several different microclimates.
 Thus adding a wide range of variables that need to be accounted for before selecting strains and tertiary plants for the garden.